Everytime We Touch (Cascada song): Chart performance

 The song had great chart success in the Great Britain territory.
-In the United Kingdom, "Everytime We Touch" debut on the UK Singles Chart for the week of 30 July 2006.
-The next week, the song jumped thirty-seven places from forty-one to number four.
+In the United Kingdom, "Everytime We Touch" debuted on the UK Singles Chart at number 41 for the week of 30 July 2006.
+The next week, the song jumped 37 places from number 41 to number four.
 It reached its peak at number two and continued charting for more than thirty weeks.
 In Ireland, the song debuted on the Singles Top 50 chart at number seven, listed as that week's highest debut.
 The song ascended to number one in its third week, knocking out "Hips Don't Lie" by Colombian singer Shakira after nine weeks at number-one on the chart.
 The song stayed there for one more week before being overtaken by Justin Timberlake's "SexyBack".
 After four weeks holding at number two, the song claimed the top position from Timberlake and remained at that position for three weeks more.

-In the Netherlands, the song debuted at number forty for the week of 16 September 2006.
-After weeks of fluctuating in the top thirty, the song reached number thirteen in its sixth week.
-The following week, the song climbed to its peak position of number ten.
+In the Netherlands, the song debuted at number 40 for the week of 16 September 2006.
+After weeks of fluctuating in the top thirty, the song reached number 13 in its sixth week.
+The following week, the song climbed to its peak position of number 10.
 In France, "Everytime We Touch" debuted and peaked at number two, being listed as the highest debut on the chart for the week of 28 October 2006.
-It stayed at its peak position for three weeks and within the top ten for sixteen of the song's thirty-seven-week chart run.
-In Switzerland, the song peaked at number twenty-two and fluctuated in the top fifty for seventeen out of the twenty-four-week chart run.
-In Austria, "Everytime We Touch" lasted a total of twenty-one weeks on the Singles Top 75 chart, peaking at number fifteen.
+It stayed at its peak position for three weeks and within the top ten for 16 of the song's 37 week chart run.
+In Switzerland, the song peaked at number 22 and fluctuated in the top fifty for 17 out of its 24-week chart run.
+In Austria, "Everytime We Touch" lasted a total of 21 weeks on the Singles Top 75 chart, peaking at number 15.
 "Everytime We Touch" was commercially successful domestically.
 For the week of 26 January 2007, the song debuted on the Singles Top 100 chart at number eight.
 Two weeks later the song peaked at number five.
-It lasted a total of nineteen weeks on the chart, exiting at number ninety-six for the week of 25 January 2008.
+It lasted a total of 19 weeks on the chart, exiting one last time at number 96 for the week of 25 January 2008.